Code4Community/Code4Community.github.io/tutorials/git.md

 ![](../images/tutorials/git/screenshot9.png)

 - Give your branch a unique name.
-For the purposes of this tutorial, just use your lastname.#
+For the purposes of this tutorial, just use your name.#

 - Verify in the bottom bar that your new branch name is displayed instead of "master".

-### Step 1: Add your image
+### Step 2: Add your image

 Add an image to the `images/` directory.
 You can drag-and-drop from the file explorer on your operating system directly into VS Code.